INFORMSJoC/2023.0307/README.md

 - `src`: includes the source codes of the paper.
   - `src/AOAT-MCTS-Tic-Tac-Toe`: codes for UCT/OCBA-MCTS/AOAT-MCTS/ implemented on Tic-Tac-Toe
   - `src/AOAT-NN-Board-Games`: codes for AOAT implemented with NNs applied on board games
+  - `src/AOAT-NN-Classical-Control`: codes for UCT/AOAT implemented with NNs applied on Cartpole
   - ===========Your part of codes here================

 - `results`: contains results presented in paper.